The Earliest Bible Translation

 People have strong opinions when it comes to Bible translation.
 Some prefer a more literal, or “word-for-word,” translation (like the NASB).
 Others prefer a translation that seeks to render out the “sense” of the Bible’s meaning (like the NLT).
 So how did the Septuagint translators approach translation?

 It seems likely that many books of the Old Testament had different translators.
 As a result, different methods of translation guided each book.
-We must also take into account that the translators were not completely consistent with how they translated.
-Some translated very literally, but others paraphrased certain texts or provided extended explanations in other passages as seen in books like the Greek translation of Isaiah.
-It is as if the NASB would start to suddenly read like the NLT.
+Some books would read more like the NASB and others books like the NLT.
+We must also take into account that the translators were not consistent with how they translated.
+Sometimes a translator would, for the most part, proceed very literally, but othertimes that translator could paraphrase certain texts or provide extended explanations as seen in books like the Greek translation of Isaiah.
+It is as if the NASB would suddenly read like the NLT and then revert back to sounding like the NASB all within a couple verses.

 When looking at the work of these translators we notice some other peculiarities.
 They did not always understand their text.
 Sometimes they translated the Hebrew with its Aramaic meaning.
 Others were working with a Hebrew text that was different than the text we have access to in modern times.
 Sometimes the translators wanted to amplify a theme within their biblical book.
 Other times they try and smooth over an ambiguous Hebrew text.
 All in all, they were educated Jews doing their best with the resources they had to provide an acceptable translation of their scriptures for the needs of their communities.